Let’s face it, constipation is uncomfortable. Constipation not only causes physical discomfort, but it can…

-Irritable bowel syndrome (IBS) is one of the most common and burdensome chronic conditions, reported by patients, according to the International Foundation for Functional Gastrointestinal Disorders (IFFGD).
+Irritable bowel syndrome (IBS) is one of the most common and burdensome chronic conditions, reported by patients, according to the International Foundation for Gastrointestinal Disorders (IFFGD).
 With an estimated 30 to 45 million people in the United States — 10 to 15 percent of the population — affected by IBS, it’s the second leading cause of work absenteeism (second only to the common cold) and was found to cause those affected to restrict their personal and professional activities an average of 20 percent of the year (73 days).

 IBS is typically characterized by recurring or chronic bouts of abdominal pain in association with a change in bowel habit (such as diarrhea or constipation).
 The pain may be relieved following a bowel movement and may be worsened after eating.
 Symptoms of IBS can flare-up unexpectedly and can change over time or even from day to day.
 Other symptoms may also occur, such as bloating, gas, or urgency.